caltechlibrary/newt/newtrouter.1.md

 Top level properties for **newtrouter** YAML.

 application
-: (optional: newtrouter, newtgenerator, newtmustache) holds the run time configuration used by the Newt web service and metadata about the application you're creating.
+: (optional: newtrouter, newtgenerator, newtHandlebars) holds the run time configuration used by the Newt web service and metadata about the application you're creating.

 routes
 : (optional: newtrouter, newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)